dalibo/pitrery/INSTALL.md

   `PGDATA/restored_config_files` if they were outside PGDATA at the time of the backup.

+* Create a script which can be used to optionally restore any replication slots that were active (or inactive) at the time of the base backup.

 * Optionally, create a script to update the catalog when paths to tablespaces have changed, for PostgreSQL <= 9.1.